Tuesday Tips: Georgetown MBA Application Essays, Tips for 2021-2022

 Georgetown’s community is close-knit, intellectually curious, and diverse.
 When working on your Georgetown MBA application, keep in mind all of the academic and career benefits of the school.

-Georgetown MBA Essays for 2020-2021
+2021-2022 Georgetown MBA Application Essays

-Note that Georgetown is looking for principled leadership.
+Note that Georgetown is looking for “principled” leadership.
 Further, Georgetown defines principled leaders as those who operate with a “clearly articulated set of principles and values.”
 (Learn more on the Georgetown MBA website.)
 Therefore, defining your own set of principles and values in this essay will help you explain how you led the team.
 Georgetown wants to understand both what you did and how you did it.

 Finally, as you write this Georgetown MBA application essay, make sure to include many details.
 Fully describe the situation, what you did, any challenges, and what you learned about yourself.
 Don’t be afraid to explore the difficulties in this leadership experience.
 Innovating is often messy, and it’s ok to turn to mentors or team members for help.
 One sign of a good leader is knowing your limits and using the resources you have.